-By working together and listening to the public, the project partners narrowed a wide ranging list of roadway and active transportation projects from almost \$4 billion worth of projects to about \$500 million for a 15-year time frame.
+By working together and listening to the public, the project partners narrowed a wide ranging list of roadway and active transportation projects from almost \$4 billion to about \$500 million.
 The list includes projects that would be highly supportive of a future high capacity transit investment, and a strategic list of roadway and active transportation projects that support the land use vision in the corridor.